hydra-dynamix/tax-token-demo/README.md

 1. Display initial balances of all wallets
 2. Perform a token transfer with automatic 2.5% tax collection
-   - Sender transfers 10,000 TaxAI tokens
+   - By default, sender transfers 1,000 TaxAI tokens (customizable with --transfer-amount)
-   - 9,750 tokens go to the recipient (97.5%)
+   - 97.5% of tokens go to the recipient
-   - 250 tokens go to the tax wallet (2.5%)
+   - 2.5% of tokens go to the tax wallet
 3. Display updated balances after the transfer
 4. Swap collected taxes for ETH proxy tokens
-   - Tax wallet sends collected TaxAI tokens to the swap wallet
+   - Tax wallet sends collected TaxAI tokens to the swap wallet (customizable with --swap-amount)
    - Swap wallet sends ETH proxy tokens to the tax wallet (at 1:0.01 rate)
 5. Display final balances after the swap